How to store food and keep it fresh for longer

 Keeping herbs fresh for longer is a real tough one.
 If we're being totally honest, how many of us can say we've managed to use up a whole bunch of fresh herbs before they've gone sad and slimey?

-Everyone has their own method of keeping herbs fresh – some swear by wrapping them up in newspaper before popping in the fridge, as this will keep them dry and also prevent them from getting too chilled.
+Everyone has their own method of keeping herbs fresh – some swear by wrapping them up in newspaper before popping them in the fridge, as this will keep them dry and also prevent them from getting too chilled.

 Adding an elastic band (to hold the bag to the glass) will create a greenhouse environment for the herbs, which should keep them fresher for longer (the same goes for asparagus).